-In September 1978, President Jimmy Carter invited Sadat and Israeli Prime Minister Menachem Begin to Camp David, a presidential retreat in Maryland.
-They worked out two agreements: a framework for peace between Egypt and Israel, and a general framework for resolution of the Middle East crisis, i.e. the Palestinian question.
+In September 1978, President Jimmy Carter invited Sadat and Israeli Prime Minister Menachem Begin to the Camp David presidential retreat in Maryland.
+They worked out two agreements: a framework for peace between Egypt and Israel, and a general framework for resolution of the Middle East crisis, in other words, the Palestinian question.

 The first agreement formed the basis of the Egyptian-Israeli peace treaty signed in 1979.
-The second agreement proposed to grant autonomy to the Palestinians in the West Bank and the Gaza Strip, and to install a local administration for a five-year interim period, after which the final status of the territories would be negotiated.
+The second agreement proposed to grant autonomy to the Palestinians in the West Bank and the Gaza Strip for a five-year interim period, after which the final status of the territories would be negotiated.

 Only the Egyptian-Israeli part of the Camp David accords was implemented.
 The Palestinians and other Arab states rejected the autonomy concept because it did not guarantee full Israeli withdrawal from areas captured in 1967 or the establishment of an independent Palestinian state.
-In any case, Israel sabotaged negotiations by continuing to confiscate Palestinian lands and build new settlements in violation of the commitments Menachem Begin made to Jimmy Carter at Camp David.
+In any case, Israel sabotaged negotiations by continuing to confiscate Palestinian lands and build new settlements in violation of the commitments Begin made to Carter at Camp David.

-The Intifada
+The First Intifada

-In December 1987, the Palestinian population in the West Bank and Gaza started a mass uprising against the Israeli occupation.
+In December 1987, the Palestinian population in the West Bank and Gaza began a mass uprising against the Israeli occupation.
 This uprising, or intifada (which means "shaking off" in Arabic), was not started or orchestrated by the PLO leadership in Tunis.
 Rather, it was a popular mobilization that drew on the organizations and institutions that had developed under occupation.

-The intifada involved hundreds of thousands of people, many with no previous resistance experience, including children, teenagers and women.
-For the first few years, it involved many forms of civil disobedience, including massive demonstrations, general strikes, refusal to pay taxes, boycotts of Israeli products, political graffiti and the establishment of underground schools (since regular schools were closed by the military as reprisals for the uprising).
+The intifada involved hundreds of thousands of people, many with no previous resistance experience, including children and teenagers.
+For the first few years, it involved many forms of civil disobedience, including massive demonstrations, general strikes, refusal to pay taxes, boycotts of Israeli products, political graffiti and the establishment of underground "freedom schools" (since regular schools were closed by the military as reprisals for the uprising).
 It also included stone throwing, Molotov cocktails and the erection of barricades to impede the movement of Israeli military forces.

 Intifada activism was organized through popular committees under the umbrella of the United National Leadership of the Uprising.
-The UNLU was a coalition of the four PLO parties active in the occupied territories: Fatah, the PFLP, the DFLP and the PPP.
 This broad-based resistance drew unprecedented international attention to the situation facing Palestinians in the West Bank and Gaza, and challenged the occupation as never before.

-Under the leadership of Minister of Defense Yitzhak Rabin, Israel tried to smash the intifada with "force, power and blows."
+Under the leadership of Defense Minister Yitzhak Rabin, Israel tried to smash the intifada with "force, power and beatings."
 Army commanders instructed troops to break the bones of demonstrators.
-From 1987 to 1991 Israeli forces killed over 1,000 Palestinians, including over 200 under the age of sixteen.
-By 1990, most of the UNLU leaders had been arrested and the intifada lost its cohesive force, although it continued for several more years.
-Political divisions and violence within the Palestinian community escalated, especially the growing rivalry between the various PLO factions and Islamist organizations (HAMAS and Islamic Jihad).
-Palestinian militants killed over 250 Palestinians suspected of collaborating with the occupation authorities and about 100 Israelis during this period.
+From 1987 to 1991, Israeli forces killed over 1,000 Palestinians, including over 200 under the age of 16.

+Israel also engaged in massive arrests; during this period, Israel had the highest per capita prison population in the world.
+By 1990, most of the Palestinian leaders of the uprising were in jail and the intifada lost its cohesive force, although it continued for several more years.